yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/JavaScript.md

 ### **What Is Stack Overflow?**

+> - A stack overflow is a runtime error that happens when a program runs out of memory in the call stack.

 <br/>

 ### **What Is Callback/Event/Task Queue?**

 > -  This is where the `asynchronous code` gets pushed to, and waits for the execution.
 > - Deep down the task queue.
 The tasks are broken down further into `Marcotasks：setTimeout, setInterval, I/O, UI Rendering` and `Mircotasks：Promises, MutationObserver`.
 The `priority Mircotasks is higher than Marcotasks`.

 <br/>